NikitaDudich/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
-Learning auto-testing
+Learning auto-testing.
 Trying to install ssh and do git push.
 Spent to many time for that.